 VIP international is the cross-border e-commerce platform of VIP.com or Vipshop.com.
 This platform specialized in online discount sales.
 Its main strategy is to team up with popular and well-known brands by selling their excess inventory at discount prices.
 The app has established a great position in China’s online market and discount retail market.
 Some of its main focus categories are Cosmetics & Beauty, Maternity & Baby, Food & Nutrition, Home & Personal Care, Fashion & Apparel.

 Little Red Book (RED)

-Little Red Book (RED) is an online sharing community which enables users to post their recommendations based on their previous experiences.
+Little Red Book (RED or XiaoHongShu) is an online sharing community which enables users to post their recommendations based on their previous experiences.
 From that feature it naturally added cross border sales features as well.
 Unlike other social media, the platform aims to offer more informative and detailed content in order to make it more authentic and build trust with Chinese users.
 Previously RED was mainly focused on beauty and cosmetics, however it has been expanding to other segments such as fashion, food, traveling and lifestyle.
 RED is one of the largest and fastest growing social e-commerce apps in China.

 Each of these platforms have their own strengths and weaknesses, so it is really important to understand which are the main points that could benefit or hurt your business.
 Furthermore, depending on your business and strategy in China it might not be recommended to sell on too many different platforms since you will need to allocate resources to manage and promote each one of them.
 Besides that, each platform has different application process, rules for their logistics and users focus, which makes it harder to successfully manage different platforms at the same time.
 Finally, it is suggested to enter the Chinese online market selling a limited number of SKUs, adding volume as your business grows.